Altrincham Grammar School for Boys: The Old Altrinchamians' Association

 The Old Altrinchamians' Association is a former pupils' society with golf, football and cricket sections.
 The Association also holds an Annual Reunion Dinner and publishes an annual newsletter.

 Feeder schools

-Most of the schools in the local area enter their boys into the 11+ exams.
-The school does have a catchment area where a boy living very close by can have a good chance.
+Most of the schools in the local area enter their qualifying students into the 11+ exams.
+The school does have a catchment area where pupils living nearby are prioritised over those living further away.
 The priority catchment area is defined as the Postal addresses of WA13/WA14/WA15/M33 and M23 which lie within the Trafford Local Authority.
 However some students travel all the way from Warrington and Stockport and thus commute to and from school.
-Boys can also use the local Hale Railway Station or Altrincham Interchange, which are very close to the school.
+Students use the local Hale railway station, Altrincham Interchange, and school bus routes to do this.